Leading AI Innovation in Health Care

 Program Format

-This certificate program is offered in a blended learning model, combining a five-day in-person experience with virtual expert-led webinars, team-based project meetings, and final presentations to a Health Care AI and Innovation Panel.
+This certificate program is offered in a blended learning model, combining a four-day in-person experience with online content, networking and group learning opportunities, and a final project in which participants present an AI pitch to an innovation panel.
 Learners should expect to spend between 2-4 hours per week during the virtual component of the program.

 Program Highlights